Sort Alphabetically by Last Name

 Deborah Burkhart

 Burkhart is an architect, and a principal in a women-owned architectural firm.
-She and partner Starla Sholl support numerous LGBt groups.
+She and partner Starla Sholl support numerous LGBT groups.

 Robbin Burr & Lisa Loudin